graph_representation, a MATLAB code which can determine various representations of a graph.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-FLOYD, a MATLAB library which implements Floyd's algorithm for finding the shortest distance between pairs of nodes on a directed graph.
+floyd, a MATLAB code which implements Floyd's algorithm for finding the shortest distance between pairs of nodes on a directed graph.

-GRF_DISPLAY, a MATLAB program which reads a GRF file defining a mathematical graph and displays it in the MATLAB graphics window.
+grf_display, a MATLAB code which reads a GRF file defining a mathematical graph and displays it in the MATLAB graphics window.

-GRF_IO, a MATLAB library which reads and writes files in the GRF format.
+grf_io, a MATLAB code which reads and writes files in the GRF format.